ouspg/CompSec/Lab5_ChipWhisperer/README.md

 In this part we will write Python script that solves the secret private key by analyzing power traces.

-In theory it could be possible to determine private key by examinging power traces just by looking at them and plotting them carefully on top of each other (like you were hinted to experiment at capture phase), but of course we want computer to do work for us automatically instead of parforming manual labor.
+In theory it could be possible to determine private key by examinging power traces just by looking at them and plotting them carefully on top of each other (like you were hinted to experiment at capture phase), but of course we want computer to do work for us automatically instead of performing manual labor.

 Basically we will do next:
 1. Load power trace data to script